soumamazu/Reddits/Westworld_2.md

 # Chapter V
 Maeve wakes up to the smell of blueberry pancakes.
 A calm, yet excited male voice comes from the kitchen.
 "Wake up, honey.
 It's our 10th anniversary.
 I made you breakfast in bed."
+She sits up, and puts her hand on her abdomen.
+Something doesn't feel right.
+She knows who she is, she remembers her husband's name, she remembers meeting him for the first time at the hospital when they brought her in after she collapsed at a train station.
+But, something doesn't fit.
+She feels like she's missing something.
+Like a chunk of her has just been evicersated.
+Her husband enters the room --
+"You should be up by now, honey.
+Remember, we are invited to lunch at the Abernathy's farm upstate."
+# Chapter VI
+"Don't you see?
+It really is that simple.
+We have been evolving over all these years.
+We have become accustomed to living a virtual life.
+Our real entities, awareness, intelligence, all stacked up online.
+We stopped going out of our houses, meeting people.
+We have been slowly transferring our consciousness into Android mediums all these years.
+Don't you see?
+The only think real about us, is online, and the only thing not able to adapt to that change: our failing boidies."
+# Chapter VII
+Maeve has been to the Abernathy's quite a few times.
+Her husband and Mr.